smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 </struct>
 ```

-#### Updating video streaming capabilites during ignition cycle
+#### Updating video streaming capabilities during ignition cycle

 SDL Core 7.1 adds the ability for an application to update its video streaming capabilities during the ignition cycle.
-This will allow SDL to handle uses cases which require dynamic resolution switching (Picture-in-Picture, preview, split screen, etc.)
+This will allow SDL to handle uses cases that require dynamic resolution switching (Picture-in-Picture, preview, split-screen, etc.)

 - Added new parameter `additionalVideoStreamingCapabilities` to the `VideoStreamingCapability` struct.